Betatron

-A betatron is a type of cyclic particle accelerator.
-It is essentially a transformer with a torus-shaped vacuum tube as its secondary coil.
+A betatron is a type of cyclic particle accelerator for electrons.
+It consists of a torus-shaped vacuum chamber with an electron source.
+Circling the torus is an iron transformer core with a wire winding around it.
+The device functions similarly to a transformer, with the electrons in the torus-shaped vacuum chamber as its secondary coil.
 An alternating current in the primary coils accelerates electrons in the vacuum around a circular path.
 The betatron was the first machine capable of producing electron beams at energies higher than could be achieved with a simple electron gun, and the first circular accelerator in which particles orbited at a constant radius.

 The concept of the betatron had been proposed as early as 1922 by Joseph Slepian.
 Through the 1920s and 30s a number of theoretical problems related to the device were considered by scientists including Rolf Wideroe, Ernest Walton, and Max Steenbeck.
 The first working betatron was constructed by Donald Kerst at the University of Illinois Urbana-Champaign in 1940.